Osestic/Robotics-3D-Visualisation-and-Control-Application/README.md

    - The Transformation matrix is displayed at every point in which the Robot is moving, and the Inverse Kinematics table can be calculated by pressing the respective button.
 From Robotics theory, different angles can have the same Transformation matrix.
 However, practically, the Robot may not be able to move to those positions obtained from the Inverse Kinematics without damaging itself.
    - Angles calculated from Inverse Kinematics can be moved by specifying the specific solution in the ```Move to Solution```  field and hitting ENTER.
 Non-feasible angles will be highlighted in red.
 The Transformation matrix with infinite solutions will be indicated in the status bar.
    - There are buttons for the movement to the Sleep and Home positions.
-   - Error checking is incorporated such that the robot will only proceeed to the next position as long as it is at the current position specified or within acceptable limits.
+   - Error checking is incorporated such that the robot will only proceed to the next position as long as it is at the current position specified or within acceptable limits.

 ** Note: **